 Destination

-Your destination amplifies the impact of pre-existing conditions on your premium.
-Countries with very high medical costs (USA, Canada, Japan) result in higher loadings because the potential claim cost is greater.
-A heart-related claim in the USA could cost US$200,000+.
+Your travel destination amplifies the financial impact of pre-existing conditions on your premium.
+Countries with extremely high healthcare costs like the USA and Canada result in larger loadings because the potential claim value is greater.
+A heart-related claim in the USA could easily exceed A$250,000.

 👤